European Union countries agree on a new package of sanctions against Russia over the war in Ukraine

-BRUSSELS (AP) — European Union countries on Wednesday agreed on a new package of sanctions against Russia for its war against Ukraine.
+BRUSSELS (AP) — European Union countries on Wednesday agreed on a new package of sanctions against Russia for its war against Ukraine aimed at countering sanctions circumvention through third countries and businesses.

-Sweden, which currently holds the rotating EU presidency, said that the package includes measures aimed at countering sanctions circumvention and individual listings.

-Details of the measures will be unveiled later this week when the sanctions are officially adopted by written procedure.

 The EU had previously imposed 10 rounds of sanctions on Russia since President Vladimir Putin ordered his forces into Ukraine on Feb.
 24, 2022.
 Banks, companies and markets have been hit — even parts of the sensitive energy sector.
 More than 1,000 officials are subject to asset freezes and travel bans.

-Much work has involved closing loopholes so that goods vital to Putin’s war effort don't get through.
+Much work in the latest batch of sanctions has involved closing loopholes so that goods vital to Putin’s war effort don't get through via nations that trade with the EU and have maintained a business-as-usual relationship with Moscow.

+European Commission President Ursula von der Leyen, the head of the EU's executive arm, said the new package will “deal a further blow to Putin’s war machine with tightened export restrictions, targeting entities supporting the Kremlin.”

+“Our anti-circumvention tool will prevent Russia from getting its hands on sanctioned goods,” she added.

 Past sanctions have been agreed on in just months — extremely quickly for the EU.
 But new measures are becoming increasingly hard to endorse as they inflict damage on the economic and political interests of some member countries even as they aim for the Kremlin.